vedantsinghvi/Data-Management-and-Database-Design_NEU_MSIS/README.md

 # Data-Management-and-Database-Design_NEU_MSIS
--Managed and manipulated the database to store information regarding organizers, management, tickets, customer, sponsor, finance, employee, band
+- Managed and manipulated the database to store information regarding organizers, management, tickets, customer, sponsor, finance, employee, band

 - Designed the ER model normalized up to 3rd Normal Form depicting the functionalities and work flow of a Musical Event system